AI Use Cases/Construction

 Why the 500-query human-approval period is not optional

 The first 500 queries require HR or compliance officer sign-off before answers go live.
 Skipping this step to accelerate deployment is the most common failure mode.
-Construction compliance questions carry real penalty exposure - a wrong answer on prevailing wage classification or OSHA incident documentation can trigger a Department of Labor audit or a citation in the $15,000-$30,000 range.
+Construction compliance questions carry real penalty exposure - a wrong answer on prevailing wage classification or OSHA incident documentation can trigger a Department of Labor audit or a serious citation that runs to five figures under OSHA's published penalty schedule.
 The approval period is how the system learns your firm's specific risk posture, not a formality.

 3. 3